bbauska/Coursera-Bootstrap/readme.md

 <h4>Bootstrap and JQuery: Objectives and Outcomes (week 4)</h4>

 In this lesson we examine the use of Bootstrap, JQuery and JavaScript together to control Bootstrap JS components.
-Many of the Bootstrap\'s JS components provide JavaScript methods and events to control the behavior.
+Many of the Bootstrap&apos;s JS components provide JavaScript methods and events to control the behavior.
 At the end of this lesson, you will be able to:

--   Understand how to use JQuery and JavaScript and Bootstrap\'s JS component methods to control the behavior of the components.
+-   Understand how to use JQuery and JavaScript and Bootstrap&apos;s JS component methods to control the behavior of the components.

--   Write JavaScript code taking advantage of the Bootstrap\'s JS component methods and JQuery methods for controlling Bootstrap JS components
+-   Write JavaScript code taking advantage of the Bootstrap&apos;s JS component methods and JQuery methods for controlling Bootstrap JS components

 <h4>Bootstrap and JQuery</h4>

-Let us now spend some time trying to understand how Bootstrap and jQuery work together to support the Bootstrap\'s JavaScript components.
+Let us now spend some time trying to understand how Bootstrap and jQuery work together to support the Bootstrap&apos;s JavaScript components.

 As we have understood from the previous module, Bootstrap has a number of interesting JavaScript-based components.

-And we also learned that Bootstrap\'s JavaScript-based components are all enabled using jQuery as the support.
+And we also learned that Bootstrap&apos;s JavaScript-based components are all enabled using jQuery as the support.

 Many of these plugins are written in jQuery.